Quick-Rails-Apps/standard-app/README.md

 ## Authors & Contributors
 * **Brett Adler** - *Initial work*

+See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## Acknowledgments
 * This file is based off this template - https://gist.github.com/PurpleBooth/109311bb0361f32d87a2